 The duration of the leave, all of which is unpaid, shall not extend beyond eighteen months.

-If, before expiration of the leave, the teacher learns that he is again to become a father, he may terminate the first leave of absence and arrange for a new one for a period up to eighteen months.
+If, before expiration of the leave, the teacher learns that they will again become a parent, they may terminate the first leave of absence and arrange for a new one for a period up to eighteen months.